nttome/csc201-projects/README.md

 FileReaderLineNumbers: This program reads and displays a user inputted file, with line numbers.

 Phone Selection: This program accepts a single letter input from the user and displays the corresponding digit on the telephone.

+PasswChecker: This program checks submitted password against the 10 most commonly used passwords for safety.
+Prompts for re-entry if user input matches commonly used list.